Packing for Long-Term Travel

 In addition to the all-important clothing, you’re also going to want to pack a few additional accessories.
 I never leave home without the below:

 In preparing for my new trip, I used VisionDirect to find a pair of sunglasses that would suit me best.
 They shipped direct to the US and now I get to go on safari with a spiffy pair of Ray Bans on my head.
+Custom lanyards are also essential for me, allowing me to hold all of my cards, keys, cellphone, and any other fun ornaments.
+GS-JJ.com provides a variety of materials, processes, sizes, and accessories options for full customization.

 Then there are the other essentials that don’t necessarily need day to day use, but might be handy to have in a pinch.
 I never travel with a first aid kit, but probably should given my track record with broken arms and giardia…